DarkSyroX/DarkSyroX/README.md

 - 👋 Hi, I’m @DarkSyroX
 - 👀 I’m interested in With Programming websites
-- 🌱 I’m currently learning HTML,CSS,JAVASCRIPT
+- 🌱 I’m currently learning HTML|CSS|JAVASCRIPT
 - 📫 How to reach me ?
-Discord : 'PG | SyroX#6072
+Discord : 'SyroX.#3196

 <!---
 DarkSyroX/DarkSyroX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.